dairin0d/OctreeSplatting/Notes/Overview.md

 At this point, the renderer only writes color data to its render target.
 If we want to incorporate any sort of lighting, we also need to know the normals at each pixel.
 As I understand, there are mainly 3 ways to do that:

 1. Calculate normals from the depth buffer.
 This might look okay in some cases, but is prone to artifacts and will be useless for nodes larger than a pixel.
 2. Calculate normals during the octree splatting.
-This means an extra matrix multiplication for each written pixel, but requires access only to local data.
+This means an extra matrix multiplication for each written pixel, but requires access only to the local data.
 3. Calculate normals after the octree splatting.
 This avoids matrix multiplications for pixels that get overwritten, but requires storing object ID and the raw normal data (or, alternatively, the node address) in the renderbuffer.

 I don't currently have any octree datasets with normals, so I don't really know which of the last two options would be better.